 - Owners of property where injuries occurred if the property didn't belong to the employer

-It is important that any injury occurring at work be investigated for a possible third party claim.
+It is important that any injury occurring at work be investigated for a possible third-party claim.
 It takes time, knowledge of the law, and perseverance to investigate these claims.
-It can also be difficult to find the information necessary to pursue a third party claim.
+It can also be difficult to find the information necessary to pursue a third-party claim.

 When a claim is pursued, the law allows that the employee and/or employer may seek recovery from a third party.
 That is because the employer who paid workers’ compensation benefits is entitled to be reimbursed up to the amount of benefits it paid the injured employee.
 See N.C.
 Gen. Stat. §97-10.2.
 There are many factors that can affect the amount of reimbursement the employer is entitled to recover.

-A Board Certified Workers’ Compensation Specialist can help you sort through the facts, determine whether you can seek additional compensation through an action against a third party, and assure that you recover a fair and just amount.
+An experienced workers' compensation attorney can help you sort through the facts, determine whether you can seek additional compensation through an action against a third party, and assure that you recover a fair and just amount.

 You've got one chance to get the compensation you deserve -- make it count.